-7 Surprisingly Common Plants That Are Poisonous to Pets
+11 Surprisingly Common Plants That Are Poisonous to Pets

 Written and submitted by guest author, Emily Jackson

 Most pet owners know that some plants, including lilies, poison ivy, azalea, daffodil, and oak, are harmful to their cats and dogs.
-However, you may be shocked to find out that we are surrounded by surprisingly common plants that are poisonous to pets.
+However, you may be shocked to find out that we are surrounded by surprisingly common house plants that are poisonous to pets.

-Always practice care when planting particular veggies, herbs, and flowers in your garden or windowsills to protect your beloved furry friends.
+This article goes into detail on some of the common house plants poisonous to pets, so you know what to look out for around the house and in the garden.
+With so many potentially dangerous and poisonous plants for pets around, we’d always recommend practicing care when planting particular veggies, herbs, and flowers in your garden or windowsills to protect your beloved furry friends.
 If you can't live without some of the listed plants, be sure to supervise your animals carefully, especially curious cats.

 Common Plants Poisonous to Pets